texel-org/color/README.md

 ### Why another library?

 [Colorjs](https://colorjs.io/) is fantastic and perhaps the current leading standard in JavaScript, but it's not very practical for creative coding and real-time web applications, where the requirements are often (1) leaner codebases, (2) highly optimized, and (3) minimal GC thrashing.

-Colorjs is more focused on matching CSS spec, which means it will very likely continue to grow in complexity, and performance will often be marred (for example, `@texel/color` cusp intersection gamut mapping is ~125 times faster than Colorjs and its defaultt CSS based gamut mapping).
+Colorjs, and simialrly, [Culori](https://culorijs.org/)), are focused on matching CSS spec, which means it will very likely continue to grow in complexity over time, and performance will often be marred (for example, `@texel/color` cusp intersection gamut mapping is ~125 times faster than Colorjs and ~60 times faster than culori).

 There are many other options such as [color-space](https://www.npmjs.com/package/color-space) or [color-convert](https://www.npmjs.com/package/color-convert), however, these do not support modern spacse such as OKLab and OKHSL, and/or have dubious levels of accuracy (many libraries, for example, do not distinguish between D50 and D65 whitepoints in XYZ).